We all may need to provide a little help to a loved one someday. Maybe a lot of help.

 When you consider increases in longevity and the prevalence of Alzheimer’s disease and other forms of dementia, it’s easy to see why it’s so important to understand the process of being designated to care for someone else’s needs.
-More than 15 million Americans provide unpaid care for people struggling with dementia, and more than 5 million Americans are living with Alzheimer’s.
-By 2050, that number could reach 16 million.1
+More than 16 million Americans provide unpaid care for people struggling with dementia, and 5.8 million Americans are living with Alzheimer’s.
+By 2050, that number could reach 14 million.1

 If you don’t know someone with dementia, you may in the future.
-About 1 in 3 seniors dies with dementia.1
+About one in three seniors dies with dementia.1

 But when it comes to handling income from Social Security, even a power of attorney isn’t enough.